ifeelagood/proxysuite/README.md

 **Q:** *What is the open connection limit (-L)?
 Which value for this is safe?*

 **A:** As this code is asynchronous, if no limit was set the code would keep opening connections for each proxy until the list is exhausted.
 This leads to the OS Error "Too many open files", as well as sending way too many packets.
+This setting introduces a wait period while the active connections if above the threshold.
 Through tests I've determined setting this too high can introduce false positives, so I suggest lowering this and testing if the results change.

 TL;DR, It depends on OS limits for open files and internet connection, but 1024 is considered 'safe' by me and you can increase it to whatever without any lasting damage